A field guide to the unexplained.

 What we will not publish, examine, or platform, even in “just asking questions” framing: anti-vaccine claims, “great replacement” theory, antisemitic-coded conspiracy framings (Rothschild / Soros tropes, antisemitic readings of Project Blue Beam), QAnon, or election denial.
 Submissions or partner content that touch these are declined without further discussion.

-Anomaly Daily is operated by one person.
+Anomaly Daily is an independent publication covering UAP, ancient mysteries, cryptids, paranormal incidents, unexplained historical events, and weird weather.
 Press, embed inquiries, partnerships, sponsorships, corrections, and security disclosures all route through /contact with a structured form.
 No public email address by design — every inquiry gets a routing label so the right kind of message reaches the right place.